279789/PP1/README.md

 Q0=(1)˅(0)˅(0)˅(0)=1 (Correct)

-Here is the point of 92 Minutes I had much trouble with the Boolean Equations and with the github editor.
+####Here is the point of 90 Minutes I had much trouble with the github editor and with the Boolean Equations.

 A1=0 ,A0=0 , B1=1 ,B0=1 ,Q0=1